 1989: A Congress of Jewish Organizations and Communities in the U.S.S.R. opened today in the Moscow Cinema Center.

-1992(23rd of Kislev, 5753): Television producer and game show creator Mark Goodson passed away.
+1992(23rd of Kislev, 5753): Seventy-seven year old television producer and game show creator Mark Goodson passed away.
 Born in 1915, his stable of creations included Beat the Clock, The Price Is Right, To Tell the Truth and that Sunday favorite, What’s My Line?
+(As reported by Bill Carter)

 1993(4th of Tevet, 5754): Seventy-four year old actor, director and WW II veteran Samuel “Sam” Wanamker, the son of Ukrainian Jewish immigrants who was a victim of the infamous “blacklist” passed away today.